Dash-OS/promise-map-es6/README.md

   - Consuming (getting) values removes them from the Map once resolved.
   - Due to the above, we accept an array of keys to resolve / get
   - Values are resolved deeply if possible.
+  - Values resolve until there are not any more promises.
+This means that if the promises continue to add to the same promise map it will never resolve itself since it will continually attempt to resolve the new promises until none remain (think of it like a short-lived event loop resolving to a value).

 ### Installation